 We are early in our development efforts and as a result it will be years before we commercialize a therapeutic candidate, if ever.
-If we are unable to identify and advance therapeutic candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to identify and advance therapeutic candidates through preclinical studies and/or clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.

-We are early in our development efforts and all our development programs, including our lead therapeutic candidates ENTR-601-44, ENTR-601-45, ENTR-601-50, and our partnered candidate ENTR-701, are in the preclinical or drug discovery stage.
-We have invested substantially all of our research efforts to date in developing our EEV Platform, identifying potential therapeutic candidates and conducting preclinical studies.
-As an organization, we have never completed any clinical trials or submitted an application for regulatory approval, and we may be unable to do so for our therapeutic candidates.
-Our IND for ENTR-601-44 has not yet been allowed to proceed in the United States, and we have not completed IND-enabling studies for our other candidates.
-We, or our partner as applicable, will need to complete these steps to support the progression of ENTR-601-44, ENTR-601-45, ENTR-601-50, and ENTR-701 into and through clinical studies.
+We are early in our development efforts and all our development programs, including our lead therapeutic candidate ENTR-601-44 and our partnered candidate VX-670, which are in the early clinical stage, and ENTR-601-45 and ENTR-601-50, which are in the preclinical or drug discovery stage.
+We have invested substantially all of our research efforts to date in developing our EEV Platform, identifying potential therapeutic candidates, conducting preclinical studies, and initiating early clinical studies.
+As an organization, the only clinical trial we have completed is our Phase 1 clinical trial of ENTR-601-44 in the UK, and we have not completed the clinical development of any therapeutic candidate nor have we submitted an application for regulatory approval, and we may be unable to do so for our therapeutic candidates.
+The IND for ENTR-601-44 has not yet been allowed to proceed in the United States, and other than our partnered candidate VX-670, we have not completed IND-enabling studies for our other candidates.
+We will need to complete these steps to support the progression of ENTR-601-44, ENTR-601-45 and ENTR-601-50 into and/or through clinical studies in the United States.
 In addition, we have a development portfolio of programs that are in earlier stages of development and have not yet initiated or completed IND-enabling studies.
-We may never advance any therapeutic candidates through IND-enabling studies and receive authorization from the FDA, to proceed under an IND prior to initiating their clinical-stage development.
+We may never advance any therapeutic candidates other than our partnered candidate VX-670 through IND-enabling studies and receive authorization from the FDA, to proceed under an IND prior to initiating their clinical-stage development.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our therapeutic candidates, which may never occur.
 We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.